kaesve/write-ups/boids.md

 Finally, we have *Cohesion*, which makes the primary boid want to go towards the center of the group it can see.
 This way the flock will tend to stay together.
 Another interpretation provided by [Gary William Flake][XXX] is of a self defence purpose: boids that fly at the edge of the flock are easier prey.

-Our approach is similar to our implementation of *Alignment*; we again take an average over the visible boids, but of the positions instead of the velocities.
-We then return a vector that points from our boid to that average position.
+Our approach is similar to our implementation of *Cohesion*; we take the average position over the visible boids, instead of the velocities.
+We then return a force that points from the current boid to that location.

 <figure for="boids_9" id="boids_9" class="figure">
   <canvas width="720" height="400">